DemonEach/media_hasher/README.md

 # img_hasher

-A tool to hash all images in current folder

 This program renames all files with the corresponding hashes By default it uses Sha224 and tries to find "media" files in current directory